sanskrit/raw_etexts_english/blogs/manasataramgini/2008/08/2008-08-17_mrityujit-and-vyadhinashana-yoga.md

 the great nityAShoDaShikArNava and expanded in the j\~nAnArNava (19.29-31) (or equivalently in kaulAvalI-nirNaya of the Eastern shrIkula tradition):
-sharire chintayet parAM |
+sharire chintayet parAm |
-sravat pIyUShadhArbhir varShantIM viShahAriNIM ||
+sravat pIyUShadhArbhir varShantIM viShahAriNIm ||
-hema-prabhA-bhAsamAnaM vidyun-nikara-suprabhAM |
+hema-prabhA-bhAsamAnaM vidyun-nikara-suprabhAm |
 sphurach-chandrakalA pUrNa kalaShaM varadAbhayau ||
-j\~nAnamudrAM cha dadhatIM sAkShad amR^itarUpinIM |
+j\~nAnamudrAM cha dadhatIM sAkShad amR^itarUpinIm |
 Here parA is mediated as sending down the nectar from the full moon pitcher while doing japa of her mantra sauH.